pyDock/pyDock/README.md

 <h1 align="center">pyDock</h1>

-📌 This private repository contains the internal codebase for the **pyDock family of tools and related servers**, originally developed at the **Barcelona Supercomputing Center (BSC)** within the former **Protein Interactions and Docking Group**.
+📌 This private repository contains the internal codebase for the **pyDock family of tools and related servers**.
+The pyDock framework was initially developed at the **University of Cambridge**, and later rewritten, modernized, and implemented as a suite of web servers at the **Barcelona Supercomputing Center (BSC)** within the former **Protein Interactions and Docking Group**.
 These tools are now maintained and further developed by the **Model3DBio Group** at the Institute of Grapevine and Wine Sciences (ICVV–CSIC).

----

 ## 🛠 pyDock Tools and Web Servers